-- 2.2.8 The NPF notes that Ireland's National Energy Policy is focused on three pillars:
+- 2.2.11 The NPF notes that Ireland's National Energy Policy is focused on three pillars:

 - Sustainability;

-- Security of Supply; and
+- · Security of Supply; and

 - Competitiveness.

-- 2.2.9 In line with these pillars, National Strategic Outcome 8 (Transition to Sustainable Energy) notes that, in creating Ireland's future energy landscape, new energy systems and transmission grids will be necessary to enable more distributed energy generation which connects established and emerging energy sources, i.e., renewables, to the major sources of demand.
+- 2.2.12 In line with these pillars, National Strategic Outcome 8 (Transition to Sustainable Energy) notes that, in creating Ireland's future energy landscape, new energy systems and transmission grids will be necessary to enable more distributed energy generation which connects established and emerging energy sources, i.e., renewables, to the major sources of demand.
 To facilitate this, the NPF acknowledges the need to:

-"Reinforce the distribution and transmission network to facilitate planned growth and distribution of a more renewables focused source of energy across the major demand centres."8
+"Reinforce the distribution and transmission network to facilitate planned growth and distribution of a more renewables focused source of energy across the major demand centres."9

-- 2.2.10 Some other key National Policy Objectives aimed at further achieving the transition to sustainable energy include: - National Policy Objective 52: The planning system will be responsive to our national environmental challenges and ensure that development occurs within environmental limits, having regard to the requirements of all relevant environmental legislation and the sustainable management of our natural capital; - National Policy Objective 54: Reduce our carbon footprint by integrating climate action into the planning system in support of national targets for climate policy mitigation and adaptation objectives, as well as targets for greenhouse gas emission reduction; and - National Policy Objective 55: Promote renewable energy use and generation at appropriate locations within the built and natural environment to meet national objectives towards achieving a low carbon economy by 2050. - 2.2.11 The Proposed Development complements the national policy objectives around the creation of a lower carbon and more distributed energy generation system.
+- 2.2.13 Some other key National Policy Objectives aimed at further achieving the transition to sustainable energy include: - National Policy Objective 52: The planning system will be responsive to our national environmental challenges and ensure that development occurs within environmental limits, having regard to the requirements of all relevant environmental legislation and the sustainable management of our natural capital; - National Policy Objective 54: Reduce our carbon footprint by integrating climate action into the planning system in support of national targets for climate policy mitigation and adaptation objectives, as well as targets for greenhouse gas emission reduction; and - National Policy Objective 55: Promote renewable energy use and generation at appropriate locations within the built and natural environment to meet national objectives towards achieving a low carbon economy by 2050. - 2.2.14 The Proposed Development complements the national policy objectives around the creation of a lower carbon and more distributed energy generation system.

-National Development Plan
+National Development Plan 2021-2030

-2.2.12 The National Development Plan 2018 - 2027 (NDP) was introduced alongside the NPF and sets out the investment priorities that will underpin its implementation.
-It provides additional context for the assessment of projects such as that proposed.
-The NDP emphasises the need for investment in renewable energy sources, ongoing capacity renewal, and future technology that affords Ireland the opportunity to comprehensively decarbonise our energy generation.
+2.2.15 The National Development Plan 2018 - 2027 (NDP) was introduced alongside the NPF and sets out the investment priorities that will underpin its implementation.
+It provides

-7 Project Ireland 2040 - National Planning Framework, DHPLG, February 2018
+&lt;sup>8 Project Ireland 2040 - National Planning Framework, DHPLG, February 2018

-8 Government of Ireland, (2018).
+&lt;sup>9 Government of Ireland, (2018).
 National Planning Framework.
 Project Ireland 2040 (Page 147).